Over the Rainbow: Recordings by Judy Garland

 On October 7, 1938, Judy Garland recorded the song on the MGM soundstage with an arrangement by Murray Cutter.

-In September 1939, a studio recording of the song, not from the film soundtrack, was recorded and released as a single for Decca.
-In March 1940, that same recording was included on a Decca 78 four-record studio cast album entitled The Wizard of Oz.
-Although this isn't the version that appeared in the film, Decca continued to release the "cast album" into the 1960s after it was reissued on disc, a 33-rpm album.
+In late July 1939, Garland recorded the song for the record label Decca, which she was under contract to.
+This song and "The Jitterbug" from the same recording sessions are the only songs from The Wizard of Oz that Judy Garland recorded commercially.
+And it was this recording, not the one from the film soundtrack, that was released on the 78-rpm gramophone record that was part of the Decca four-record album titled The Wizard of Oz.
+Although this is not the version that appeared in the film, the "studio cast album" was commercially successful, and Decca continued to release it into the 1960s, also reissuing on 331/3 rpm.

-The film version of "Over the Rainbow" was unavailable to the public until the soundtrack was released by MGM in 1956 to coincide with the television premiere of The Wizard of Oz.
-The soundtrack version has been re-released several times over the years, including a deluxe edition by Rhino in 1995.
+The film version of "Over the Rainbow" was unavailable for purchase on record until The Wizard of Oz soundtrack album was released by MGM in 1956 to coincide with the television premiere of the movie.
+The soundtrack album has been re-released several times over the years, including a deluxe edition issued on Rhino Records in 1995.

-After The Wizard of Oz appeared in 1939, "Over the Rainbow" became Garland's signature song.
-She performed it for thirty years and sang it as she had for the film.
+After the film The Wizard of Oz appeared in 1939, "Over the Rainbow" became Garland's signature song.
+She performed it for thirty years and sang it in the same way as she did for the film.
 She said she wanted to remain true to the character of Dorothy and to the message of being somewhere over the rainbow.

+In 1981, Judy Garland's original 1939 Decca gramophone record of "Over the Rainbow" was inducted into the Grammy Hall of Fame.

+People have speculated that Gilbert Baker's creation of the rainbow flag was inspired by the song (Garland being among the first gay icons), but when asked, Baker said that it was "more about the Rolling Stones and their song 'She's a Rainbow.'"

 Other lyrics

 An introductory verse ("When all the world is a hopeless jumble...") that was omitted from the film is sometimes used in theatrical productions of The Wizard of Oz and is included in the piano sheet music from the film.
-It was used in versions by Tony Bennett, Al Bowlly, Doris Day, Ella Fitzgerald, Frank Sinatra, Sarah Vaughan, Mandy Patinkin, Trisha Yearwood, Melissa Manchester, Hilary Kole, Jewel, and Norma Waterson.
+It was used in versions by Cliff Edwards, Tony Bennett, Al Bowlly, Doris Day, Ella Fitzgerald, Frank Sinatra, Sarah Vaughan, Mandy Patinkin, Trisha Yearwood, Melissa Manchester, Hilary Kole, Jewel, Eva Cassidy, and Norma Waterson.
 Judy Garland sang the introductory verse at least once, on a 1948 radio broadcast of The Louella Parsons Show.
 Lyrics for a second verse ("Once by a word only lightly spoken...") appeared in the British edition of the sheet music.